yc2454/Compiler/README.md

 # Compiler
-A MIPS compiler for the Tiger language
+A MIPS compiler for the Tiger language created by Andrew Appel.

 ## Pre-requisite:
 This compiler is written in SML (Standard ML of New Jersey) v110.99.
 Get the latest version here: https://www.smlnj.org/.